 You should be able to find a cover that has been designed for your particular model and, although they may seem like an added cost, it will add years onto your barbecue’s life.
 This is because it will help you to avoid any unnecessary rust from occurring.

-Of course, each barbecue is different, so it’s important to follow instructions best suited to your equipment.
+Of course, each barbecue is different, so it’s important to follow instructions best suited to your equipment; this guide to grilling is very helpful.
 However, by following these steps, you will be well on the way to ensuring the cleanliness of your piece and your barbecue will be ready for use when the sun makes its next appearance.

 Home Testing & Sanitizer: